Neil188/studioghibliapi/README.md

 Updated to use fetch API, widely [supported](https://caniuse.com/#feat=fetch) in most modern browsers.
 Note a [polyfill](https://github.com/github/fetch) is available, but as this is only a demo I haven't included it.

+The fetch to the Studio Ghibli API, and the processing to limit the description to 300 characters has been moved to a Google Cloud Function - see the [Studio Ghibli Fetch repo](https://github.com/Neil188/studioghiblifetch) just to let me try out setting up a cloud function.

 logo.png included from [Tania Rascia's ghibli project](https://github.com/taniarascia/sandbox/tree/master/ghibli).
 Optimised using [Optimzilla](http://optimizilla.com/).